kayserifserif/kayserifserif.place/work/bluebirds/index.md

 ## Improvements

-I have expanded the tool into a general-purpose interface/visualiser, allowing the user to type in any search query through a graphical user interface (GUI), and retrieving Tweets in real-time based on the user's searches.
+I have expanded the tool into a general-purpose interface/visualiser, allowing the user to type in any search query through a graphical user interface (<abbr>GUI</abbr>), and retrieving Tweets in real-time based on the user's searches.

 Continuing, I aim to refine the interaction with the Twitter birds, allowing more organic exploration and precise selection and examination.